gojekfarm/ziggurat/README.md

 // The Handler interface is very similar to the http.Handler interface
 // The default router shipped with Ziggurat also implements the Handler interface
-// This allows the community to write powerful pluggable behaviour as middleware
 ```

 ### Event interface